-Decatur Personal Injury Lawyers
+Decatur Personal Injury Lawyers, AL

 Representing the people of Morgan County, Alabama

 Located right along the Tennessee River, Decatur, or “The River City,” is the largest city in Morgan County.
-We have great schools, neighborhoods, hospitals, and are home to industrial giants like United Launch Alliance, Nucor Steel, Daikin America, and 3M as well as the Alabama Center for the Arts.
+We have great schools, neighborhoods, hospitals, and are home to industrial giants like United Launch Alliance, Nucor Steel, Daikin America, as well as the Alabama Center for the Arts.

 As you may unfortunately know, no matter how safe or clean the community you live in or visit is, accidents can still occur.
 Sometimes accidents just happen, but sometimes others are negligent and careless – and their actions directly hurt you or a loved one.
 And that’s where the Decatur personal injury attorneys at Martin & Helms come in.
 Let our decades of experience give you the help you need.